 - Add tequila, soda water, grapefruit juice, lime juice and a bit of the honey simple syrup.

-If you loved this Paloma Cocktail recipe I would appreciate it so much if you would give it a star review!
+If you loved this honey tequila cocktail, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Ingredients